TTR Destabilization:

 The Source of ATTR‑CM

-*Also known as ATTR cardiomyopathy, or ATTR cardiac amyloidosis (ATTR-CA).
+ATTR-CM is also known as ATTR cardiomyopathy, or ATTR cardiac amyloidosis (ATTR-CA).

 This site is intended for US Healthcare Professionals only.

-doctor and patient discussing ttr
+doctor and patient discussing ttr doctor and patient discussing ttr doctor and patient discussing ttr

 • Highly conserved transport protein produced in the liver